STEEPLE INN 2471

 SURGENOR WEDDING 2707

-From the left we have the Groom Billy Surgenor, Bride Nataleen Surgenor, Bridesmaids Sylvia Taylor & Valerie Turkington, the Best man Peter Crooks and in his arms flower girl Julie Turkington.
+Left we have the Groom Billy Surgenor, Bride Nataleen Surgenor, Bridesmaids Sylvia Taylor & Valerie Turkington, Best man Peter Crooks and in his arms flower girl Julie Turkington.

 SCOTT WEDDING 1321

-This studio wedding photograph taken in 1932 is of on the left Bridesmaid Hetty Lennon, Bride Emily Lennon, Groom Bob Scott and Best Man Joe Scott.
+This studio wedding photograph taken in 1932 is of on the right Bridesmaid Hetty Lennon, Bride Emily Lennon, Groom Bob Scott and Best Man Joe Scott.

 SCOTT WEDDING 1314